Palmik/snap-pastie/TUTORIAL.md

+## THIS TUTORIAL IS STILL WORK IN PROGRESS

 ## Welcome
 Welcome curious stranger.
 You have wandered into tutorial which aims to help you grasp the Snap and Heist Haskell modules via building a simple dynamic website.